Skip to main content

 Who needs to install the integrated development environment (IDE), and where?

-• The integrated development environment (IDE) will need to be installed by z/OS application developers on their local workstations.
+• The integrated development environment (IDE) will need to be installed by z/OS application developers on their local workstations or be included in the enterprise software distribution process.
+IBM supports the following IDE options for z/OS application development:

 • Some IDE options have host components that require a system programmer to configure.